Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 1. Sparse Score

 Convert the MIDI file into a giant array which held a value for each of the 128 pitches at every step in time (and for every instrument!).
-The value describes if a note was started for how long (so a zero means 'no note' and a 4 means 'start a note which lasts for 4 steps').
+The value describes if a note was started, and if so for how many timesteps (so a zero means 'no note' and a 4 means 'start a note which lasts for 4 steps').

-It is referred to as 'sparse' as it is quite literally nearly empty, as most steps on most instruments are zero.
+It is referred to as 'sparse' as it is quite literally nearly empty, i.e. most steps on most instruments are zero.

 For example a single instrument might have